North Bedfordshire Branch of the Campaign for Real Ale

 Colin (The Pewter Scribe) will put your name or a message on your glass or other suitable objects.
 Please note that engraved glasses cannot be returned for a refund.

 Chocolate - Howard Room

-We hope the Merry Berry chocolate and beer matching stall will return to add a different flavour to the festival.
-Yet to be confirmed.
+Visit the Merry Berry chocolate and beer matching stall to add a different flavour to the festival.

 Live entertainment - Main Hall

 A local male voice group offering songs of the sea, folk and drinking songs and lively shanties.
 Their regular performances bring you Adventure, Peril and Regret, from whence (in their humble opinion) all song is born! sloopgroggydogs.co.uk

 Our annual visit from Bedford’s own Morris dancers, possibly with a few guests in tow.

 An experienced, Bedford-based professional singer, actor and vocal coach, Kerry Jo has sung in venues from Ronnie Scott’s in London to BB King’s in New York.
 Her training as an actor and broad vocal range, makes her an outstanding vocalist and performer.
 She last appeared at Bedford Beer & Cider Festival in 2013. www.kerryjohodgkin.co.uk

 Leave your coat and bags safely in the basement cloakroom run for charity by the Bedford Lions Club.